Level 3 Apprenticeship - HR Support

 Who is the programme aimed at?

 The Level 3 HR apprenticeship is normally appropriate for those whose role involves front line HR support provided to managers and employees.
-They might deal with daily operational matters, handling queries, providing advice on employment law or company policy and have involvement with a range of HR processes such as recruitment, performance management and disciplinary matters.
+They might deal with daily operational matters, handling queries, providing advice on employment law or company policy and be involved with a range of HR processes such as recruitment, performance management and disciplinary matters.
 Their role is likely to include keeping records and providing data to enable decisions to be made.
-They may be part of a team, or a stand-alone role in a small organisation.
+They may be part of a team, or a stand-alone role in a small organisation

 How will the programme be delivered?

-Our Level 3 HR apprentices study the CIPD Foundation Certificate or Diploma in HR, although this is optional.
+Our Level 3 HR apprentices study the CIPD Foundation Certificate in People Practice.

 What the programme looks like and how it is delivered really depends upon individual need, but the information below gives you an idea of what is involved: